FM Tuner and Stellar Labs FM Yagi

 KUSC 6el Yagi Photos

-selection of aluminum tubing for this project.
-The main need was for an "insert" to "seam" the two halves.
-Found a 5/8" square
+good selection of aluminum tubing for this project.
+The main need was for an "square-insert" in order to join the

-hardwood dowel which measured 0.635" L x 0.635" W x 24" L. I used the complete piece and the boom is razor straight.
+I picked through the stock and found one that measured 0.635" L x 0.635" W x 36" L. I used the complete piece and the

 This morning I took down the 5el short boom yagi and installed the 6el long boom yagi.
 When I connected the coax to the